 We've tested a variety of video types: customer testimonials, educational videos and even an infomercial.

-We created the landing page for SEO and for a limited paid media campaign to further maximize reach.
 The benefit of embedding YouTube videos is that you get the value of the visibility on YouTube and Google video search but also have the creative control of the content residing on your own website.

 Our primary objectives with video are general awareness (which is somewhat effective), thought leadership (for which it is more effective) and engagement (for which it is most effective).”